Blog/Testimonials·8 min read

 Stripe testimonial page example

-• Customer story cards from well-known brands.
+• Customer story cards from well-known brands like Amazon, Slack, and Shopify.

 • Mix of video stories and written case studies.